 An education from King’s expands your thinking and ignites your passion, fully preparing you for your professional and academic aspirations.
 Whatever your background, interests, or ambitions for the future, we’re committed to equipping every student to thrive in a complex and rapidly-changing world.

 Fast Facts about King's

-- King’s has provided world-class education from a Christian perspective since 1979.
+- King’s has provided world-class Christian education since 1979

-- A 15:1 student-faculty ratio promotes one-on-one connections with professors.
+- A 15:1 student-faculty ratio promotes connections with professors

 Humanities & Social Sciences